OpenCHAMI/.github/HPSF-Project-Proposal.md

 ### 2. Project Description

+Provisioning and managing HPC systems involve detecting and cataloging hardware, configuring network and storage, and deploying operating systems and software environments.
+These processes typically rely on automated tools to ensure consistency, scalability, and efficiency.
+Traditional HPC management approaches often use tightly integrated frameworks, while newer methods leverage modular and API-driven architectures to provide greater flexibility and automation.

 OpenCHAMI is a consortium-driven set of composable software to enable sysadmins to securely and quickly provision and manage HPC/AI systems at any scale.
 It's main features are:
 * Redfish-based Hardware Discovery
 * Flexible API-based inventory management with customizable grouping and tenancy delegation